What are the Qualities of a Good Team Player?

 1. Write your teamwork skills in your resume

-Include that you are a team player in your resume's summary to get the attention of a recruiter.
+Include that you are a team player in your resume's summary to get a recruiter's attention.
 You can also include it in your objective statement, especially if you're applying for a job that involves a lot of teamwork.
 Here are some examples of how to express that you're a team player:

 2. Mention a specific role and give an example